 Kesmai's greatest legacy?
 Being the trail blazer for online gaming.
 I mean, the company had a 3-D, real-time, online, multiplayer, combat flight simulator in 1988.
 That pre-dates Wolfenstein 3-D

 Kesmai made games that showed what online games could be, including things like building the bonds of community.
 But it shared much of that with other early online games, like MUD1

 .
-I think Kesmai's being ambitiously ahead of its time while still making things work is probably its biggest achievement.

-When not clawing his eyes out at the atrocious state of general chat channels, Justin "Syp" Olivetti pulls out his history textbook for a lecture or two on the good ol' days of MMOs in The Game Archaeologist.
+I think Kesmai's being ambitiously ahead of its time while still making things work is probably its biggest achievement.Thanks for sharing!When not clawing his eyes out at the atrocious state of general chat channels, Justin "Syp" Olivetti pulls out his history textbook for a lecture or two on the good ol' days of MMOs in The Game Archaeologist.
 You can contact him via email at email@example.com or through his gaming blog, Bio Break.